 - Pitch-and-Putt Golf and Mini-Golf: Try your hand at miniature golf or on the par-3 pitch and putt course in the northwest part of Flushing Meadows Park.
 To get there, just turn left after coming down the ramp from the subway.
 (More on golfing in Queens)

 - Cricket: The cricket pitches or fields are at are at the north end of Meadow Lake, near the lakeside pavilion.
-They get real busy on weekend afternoons.
+They get really busy on weekend afternoons.

 - Sailing and Boating: Check the American Small Craft Association website for regular instruction in sailing on Meadow Lake.
 You can also rent rowboats for outings on Meadow Lake at the boathouse on the lake's east side.